SchemaMapper: Conditional Feature Type Mapping

 Introduction

-In the previous Conditional Attribute Mapping article, a single layer containing water main data for the city of Vancouver was divided into Abandoned and Active Feature Types using an AttributeFilter to split the incoming data (we also did some attribute renaming in the SchemaMapper, but our focus here is on the fme_feature_type!)
+In the previous Conditional Attribute Mapping article, a single layer containing watermain data for the city of Vancouver was divided into Abandoned and Active feature types using an AttributeFilter to split the incoming data (we also did some attribute renaming in the SchemaMapper, but our focus here is on the fme_feature_type).

-Using the SchemaMapper’s “Feature Type Map” action in tandem with a Filter action, we can construct an “IF” statement that will decide how to route our feature types.
+Using conditional feature type mapping, these two datasets can be divided further based on their pipe material.
+Using the SchemaMapper’s “Feature Type Map” action in tandem with a filter action, we can construct an “IF” statement that will decide how to route our feature types.
 Here’s an example of the kind of logic we’re looking at:

 Basic Feature Type map without conditional logic: